-- Class A: Expert users, who are able to operate the instruments without assistance in most situation sand are able to do basic troubleshooting when needed.
+- Expert users, who are able to operate the instruments without assistance in most situations and are able to do basic troubleshooting when needed.
 They can arrange for instrument time outside usual working hours.

-- Class B: Experienced users, who are able to perform routine operation, but may need assistance occasionally.
-They should arrange instrument time during regular working hours.
+- Experienced users, who are able to perform routine operation, but may need assistance occasionally.
+They should arrange instrument time during regular working hours

-Instrument time can be reserved online or by emailing the manager of the NIF.
+Instrument time can be reserved online on the KPIF scheduling page.
 The person who made the reservation must begin work no later than 15 min after the beginning of the scheduled time; otherwise a stand-by user may take over the reserved time slot.

-Each instrument has a log-book.
+Logbook: Each instrument has a log-book.
 Users must record the time of starting at the beginning of their work.
 They must also provide basic information on the type of application and detectors/tips used.
 At the end of a session, the end time has to be recorded, together with any unusual occurrence during work.
 Potentially useful observations and successful ways of handling problems can also be recorded.
-A separate form has to be completed for billing purposes at the end of each session.

 Publications and Acknowledgements